obliviouslabs/oram/README.md

 ### Parallel Oblivious Map for batch queries

-When queries arrive in batches, we implement an oblivious load balancing mechanism to distribute them across various shards of the oblivious map, enabling parallel query processing.
+When queries arrive in batches, we implement an oblivious load balancing mechanism to distribute them across multiple shards of the oblivious map, enabling parallel query processing.
 Drawing inspiration from Snoopy (referenced at https://eprint.iacr.org/2021/1280), we have refined and optimized their load balancing algorithm.
 The corresponding implementation is available at `odsl/par_omap.hpp`.

 ### Oblivious Map